 The gross domestic product (GDP) in Iceland expanded 2.2 percent quarter-on-quarter in the three months to December 2022, accelerating from a 0.2 percent growth in the previous three-month period.
 The upturn was mainly prompted by the strong rebound in private consumption (1.1 percent vs -0.4 percent) and increase in gross fixed capital formation (6.2 percent vs 3.5 percent).
 On a yearly basis, the economy grew 3.1 percent, easing sharply from a 7.5 percent expansion in the third quarter. source: Statistics Iceland

 GDP Growth Rate in Iceland averaged 0.85 percent from 1995 until 2022, reaching an all time high of 10.10 percent in the second quarter of 1998 and a record low of -9.80 percent in the first quarter of 2009.
 This page provides - Iceland GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-GDP Growth Rate in Iceland is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Iceland to stand at 0.50 in 12 months time.
-In the long-term, the Iceland GDP Growth Rate is projected to trend around 0.70 percent in 2020, according to our econometric models.
+GDP Growth Rate in Iceland is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iceland GDP Growth Rate is projected to trend around 0.80 percent in 2024 and 0.90 percent in 2025, according to our econometric models.